maheshpachpande/MLOps_Insurance_Fraud/README.md

 Project Overview
 A complete MLOps pipeline for detecting insurance fraud in real-time, designed for production deployment with automated training, validation, deployment, and monitoring capabilities.

+# Create the template file for the MLOps project folder structure